fadeoutsoftware/WASDI/docs/index.rst

 This :doc:`basic tutorial </WasdiTutorial>`  will help to acquire the main concepts and use WASDI for your EO research.

+If you're acquired the basic concepts of WASDI and you're interested in how processors can be launched,  take a look at :doc:`this tutorial </SynchAsynch>`.
+This will highlights Synchronous and Asynchronous WASDI programming.

 .. toctree::
    :maxdepth: 2